tardisgo/tardisgo/README.md

 ## Project status: a working proof of concept
 ####  DEMONSTRABLE, EXPERIMENTAL, INCOMPLETE,  UN-OPTIMIZED, UNSTABLE API

-> "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth

 All of the core [Go language specification](http://golang.org/ref/spec) is implemented, including single-threaded goroutines and channels.
 However the packages "unsafe" and "reflect", which are mentioned in the core specification, are not currently supported.

 Goroutines are implemented as co-operatively scheduled co-routines.
-Other goroutines are automatically scheduled every time there is a function call or a channel operation, so loops without calls or channel operations will never give up control.
-The empty function tardisgolib.Gosched() provides a way to give up control without including the full Go runtime.
+Other goroutines are automatically scheduled every time there is a channel operation or goroutine creation (or call to a function which uses channels or goroutines through any called funciton).
+So loops without channel operations may never give up control.
+The function tardisgolib.Gosched() provides a convenient way to give up control (it perfoms a channel select operation).

 Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk has not been  tested or implemented yet.
 If the standard package is not mentioned in the notes below, please assume it does not work.
 So fmt.Println("Hello world!") will not transpile, instead use the go builtin function: println("Hello world!").